The Eiger Sanction (film): Plot

 Art professor and mountaineer, Jonathan Hemlock, is a retired government assassin called on to return to work for two more "sanctions", a euphemism for officially approved killings.
-During his career with a secret government agency called "C2", Hemlock amassed a private collection of 21 rare masterpiece paintings, paid for from his previous sanctions.
-The director of C2, Dragon, is an albino ex-Nazi confined to semi-darkness and kept alive by blood transfusions.
+During his career with a secret government agency called C-2, Hemlock amassed a private collection of 21 rare masterpiece paintings, paid for from his previous sanctions.
+The director of C-2, Dragon, is an albino ex-Nazi confined to semi-darkness and kept alive by blood transfusions.
 Dragon wants Hemlock to kill two men responsible for the death of another government agent, code name Wormwood.
 Insisting he is retired, Hemlock refuses until Dragon threatens to expose Hemlock's art collection to the Internal Revenue Service.
-Hemlock agrees, and travels to Zürich, where he carries out the first sanction for $20,000, twice his usual fee, and a letter guaranteeing him that he would receive no trouble from the IRS.
+Hemlock agrees, and travels to Zürich, where he carries out the first sanction by killing two hitmen for $20,000, twice his usual fee, and a letter guaranteeing him that he would receive no trouble from the IRS.

-Returning from Europe, Hemlock meets C2 courier Jemima Brown who seduces him.
+Returning from Europe, Hemlock meets air stewardess Jemima Brown, unbeknownst to him a C-2 courier, who seduces him.
 While he is asleep, she steals his money and IRS exemption letter.
 Dragon agrees to return them if Hemlock completes the second sanction.
-Hemlock is reluctant, but agrees when he learns that the C2 agent that was killed, Wormwood, was in fact his old friend Henri Baq.
-Hemlock is an ex-Green Beret, and Baq and he had served together during the Vietnam War, where Baq saved his life.
+Hemlock is reluctant, but agrees when he learns that the C-2 agent that was killed, Wormwood, was in fact his old friend Henri Baq.
+Hemlock is an ex-Green Beret, and he and Baq had served together during the Vietnam War, where Baq saved his life.
 Dragon agrees to pay him $100,000 plus expenses, and tells him the target is a member of an international mountain-climbing team that will soon attempt an ascent of the north face of the Eiger mountain in Switzerland.
-Hemlock will be the American member of the team, and must kill one of the climbers—Dragon is unsure of the target's identity other than the man walks with a limp.
+Hemlock will be the American member of the team, and must kill one of the climbers; Dragon is uncertain of the target's identity other than the man walks with a limp.

 Hemlock travels to Arizona to train at a climbing school run by a friend, Ben Bowman, who whips him back into shape with the help of an attractive Native American woman named George.
 Hemlock also encounters an enemy, Miles Mellough, a former ally from the military, who years before had betrayed him in Southeast Asia.
 Mellough somehow knows a great deal of what Hemlock is planning.
 He bargains for his life by offering to tell Hemlock which climber is the target.
 Hemlock refuses, so Mellough tries to kill Hemlock by hiring George to seduce and drug him, but Hemlock survives.
-Later, Hemlock lures Mellough and his bodyguard into the desert, shoots and kills the bodyguard, and leaves Mellough to die in the sun.
+Later, Hemlock lures Mellough and his bodyguard miles into the desert, shoots and kills the bodyguard, and leaves Mellough to die in the sun.